PerBothner/DomTerm/Architecture.md

-# Notes towwards design and specification documents
+# Notes towards design and specification documents

 ## The WebTeminal object